Mescaline is a highly underrated psychedelic.

 Here, we’ll cover everything you need to know about mescaline and the three most prominent sources — peyote, San Pedro, and Peruvian torch cacti.

 What is Mescaline?

 Mescaline (3,4,5-trimethoxyphenethylamine) is a naturally occurring psychedelic found in several species of cacti — all of which are native to North America.

 The effects of mescaline are very comparable to LSD or magic mushrooms but with some subtle differences.
 The main difference is the sociability aspect of mescaline — it tends to make people more confident, energetic, and talkative.

 Despite having strong cartoon-esque visuals, the mind remains clear and composed.

 Mescaline has a long history of use by Native Americans in the United States and Mexico as a form of sacrament.
 These groups have been granted religious access to mescaline-containing cacti under the 1994 American Indian Religious Freedom Act (AIRFA).

-Aldous Huxley brought this substance to the mainstream public through his iconic book “The Doors of Perception” — which was largely based on his experience with mescaline.
+Aldous Huxley brought this substance to the mainstream public through his iconic book “The Doors of Perception” — which was based mainly on his experience with mescaline.

 Mescaline: Specs & Technical Details

 |Street Names||Buttons, cactus, peyote, San Pedro, Huachuma, Peruvian torch|